windy301/Tableau/README.md

 # Tableau
-data and information of learning Tableau
+Data and information of learning Tableau
+Actually I like SK, but she always make me feel stress about the marriage.